isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

--  Hide end of long product names in product titles so that the image can always be seen as a square
 -  Improve COVID-19 notice to specify that some products may not be available
 -  Do not display products tagged as "Discontinued" in collections
 -  Change email emoji to the envelope/mail instead of email